-Every industry and every organization are being reshaped by the digital transformation.
+Every industry and every organization is being reshaped by the digital transformation.
 During the last few decades, the world became wired together into a giant network.
 At the center of this change are people.
-Creating the right culture and upscaling employees is as important for digital transformation, as modernizing technology.
-Advances in cloud computing, mobility, and AI, along with modern workplace technologies, like Microsoft 365 help to realize the vision of an intelligent workplace for everyone.
+Creating the right culture and upscaling employees is as important for digital transformation as modernizing technology.
+Advances in cloud computing, mobility, and AI, along with modern workplace technologies like Microsoft 365, help to realize the vision of an intelligent workplace for everyone.

 SharePoint underpins the experiences across individuals, teams, and organizations, powering content management and collaboration across Microsoft 365.
 Statistics show 373% more SharePoint framework usage in the last year.

-SharePoint conference in Las Vegas 2019 was an exciting event, where new features were announced, allowing to create an intelligent workplace for the employees, embracing three areas:
+The SharePoint conference in Las Vegas in 2019 was an exciting event where new features were announced, allowing the creation of an intelligent workplace for employees, embracing three areas:

-There is no simple answer, what is SharePoint, as it is both an app and a platform.
+There is no simple answer to the question what is SharePoint, as it is both an app and a platform.
 It means you can enjoy existing features of an app or build on top of it to give customers choice and innovation.

-Due to customers’ need for holistic solutions tying all the Microsoft products together, SharePoint is now integrated with OneDrive, Teams, Stream, Yammer, etc. From a user’s perspective, it means more convenient ways of doing everyday tasks, like requesting files from others.
-Right-click menu of a OneDrive folder includes “Request files” option.
-When you choose it, a link to this folder is generated, and then can be shared in any preferable form, via e-mail or collaboration tools.
+Due to customers' need for holistic solutions tying all the Microsoft products together, SharePoint is now integrated with OneDrive, Teams, Stream, Yammer, etc. From a user's perspective, it means more convenient ways of doing everyday tasks, like requesting files from others.
+The right-click menu of a OneDrive folder includes the "Request files" option.
+When you choose it, a link to this folder is generated, which then can be shared in any preferable form, via e-mail or collaboration tools.

 "Request files" option in OneDrive (Snapshot from the SharePoint Virtual Conference)

-When your colleague follows the link, notification about file request appears, along with a button to select files.
-Requested files are uploaded directly to the pre-selected folder, with the name of the person, who submitted it, appended before the file name.
+When your colleague follows the link, notification about the file request appears, along with a button to select files.
+Requested files are uploaded directly to the pre-selected folder, with the name of the person who submitted it appended before the file name.
 Organizing and sorting through the uploaded files has never been easier.

 While working on a Word document, you may need some help from others.
-When you @-mention the person you need assistance from, he/she will get a notification and a link to the document in question, without you ever need to attach it manually.
-You can even create a link for one slide from the presentation, right-clicking on it, and send it to point out only to the changes, you’ve made in this particular slide.
+When you @-mention the person you need assistance from, he/she will get a notification and a link to the document in question without you ever needing to attach it manually.
+You can even create a link for one slide from the presentation, right-click on it, and send it to point out only the changes you've made in this particular slide.